chiefGui/virtualform/packages/grid/README.md

 - A "visible" cell is the concept of a mounted cell, except it's present at the visible portion of your grid, so it's expected the user is seeing it.
 - An "overscanned" cell is a mounted cell that's not visible at the viewport.
-- A mounted cell is present at the DOM and will cost to the CPU to compute it, even though is not necessarily explictly visible to the human eye.
+- A mounted cell is present at the DOM and will cost to the CPU to compute it, even though it's not necessarily explictly visible to the human eye.
 - Not mounted cells don't cost CPU computation and only exist in memory.
 These are the virtualized cells.

 #### A note of caution